hh-programming-2/programming-2/README.md

 #### Exercises

 > [!NOTE]
 > You can find the exercise descriptions in the "Exercises" tab in Moodle.
-Submitting the "GitHub account username" submission in Moodle is necessary to receive exercise points.
+Submitting the "Git installation and GitHub account" exercise in Moodle is necessary to receive exercise points.

+- Git installation and GitHub account
 - Git "Hello world"
 - Warming up